NXP/mcu-smhmi/framework/docs/events/overview.md

 This is not true of `InputNotify` events.
 ```

-In the current application, this can refer to several things, including:
+In the current application, it can refer to several things, including:

 - Face detected
 - Face recognized